openshift/machine-config-operator/docs/Update-SSHKeys.md

 - `machineconfiguration.openshift.io/role:` the MachineConfig that is created will be applied to all nodes with the role specified here.
 For example: `master` or `worker`

 - `name:` each MachineConfig that you create must have a unique name.
 Do not reuse the same MachineConfig name.
-MachineConfigs are culmulative and applied in alphabetical/lexicographic order so that the last MachineConfig will be the final one applied.
+MachineConfigs are cumulative and applied in alphabetical/lexicographic order so that the last MachineConfig will be the final one applied.
 We recommend using a naming scheme that accounts for this such as: `ssh-workers-01`, `ssh-workers-02`, `ssh-master-01`, `ssh-masters-02`, etc...

 - `sshAuthorizedKeys:` you will need one or more public keys to be assigned to user `core`.
 Multiple SSH Keys should begin on different lines and each be preceded by `-`.